 Get off-road and you don’t have to worry about drivers not seeing you, or scrubbing out on a greasy corner into oncoming trafﬁc.
 Test and improve your ﬁtness and bike handling by seeking out the gloop, getting on your cyclocross or mountain bike and hitting the trails.
+Of course, be aware that many trails are sensitive to damage when wet, so stay off those purpose built singletrack trails.

 1. Cyclocross promotes silky smooth pedalling